 Get the cheapest short-term medical coverage available in Ohio.
 If you are not working, are a recent high school or college graduate that is no longer covered under a parent’s policy, unemployed, between jobs, a seasonal employee, currently uninsured, or just waiting for other coverage to begin, then a temporary policy might be your best option.

 Also, if you are employed part-time or temporarily laid off, on strike, or on Cobra, you may need this type of plan.
-ST health insurance is extremely cheap and is available from the top insurers such as Anthem Blue Cross, UnitedHealthcare, Medical Mutual, and several smaller companies.
+ST health insurance is extremely cheap and is available from the top insurers such as UnitedHealthcare, Medical Mutual, National General, and several smaller companies.
 Your rights under HIPAA may be impacted if you are changing jobs, although Marketplace plans would become available.

 Humana No Longer Available

-Humana, one of the nation's largest carriers, ceased offering temporary plans in 2014.
-Although they actively participate in offering some of the most affordable Exchange policy options, their focus has shifted to more permanent plans (both subsidized and unsubsidized.
-Their 6450 Dayton HMOx and 6450 Cincinnati/Northern KY HMOx contracts are two of the most affordable Marketplace plans offered in the Southwestern portion of the state.
+Humana, one of the nation's largest carriers, ceased offering temporary plans four years ago.
+Although they actively participate in offering some of the most affordable Senior and Group policy options, their focus has shifted away from private single and family plans for persons under age 65.
+Their 6450 Dayton HMOx and 6450 Cincinnati/Northern KY HMOx contracts were two of the most affordable Marketplace plans offered in the Southwestern portion of the state.

 Temporary policies feature rates that are often just a fraction of the cost of a conventional policy.
 Typically, you'll save hundreds (or thousands) of dollars in premium savings.
 You must be under age 65 to qualify, and we custom-fit a policy that covers you for the time you need and keeps the premium low.
 If you have reached age 65, you are likely eligible for Medicare benefits, which are much more comprehensive.
 A Medigap or "Advantage" plan can pay some of the out-of-pocket gaps that your Senior policy does not cover.